-“Virtually all of Stanford's undergraduates live on campus.
-Write a note to your future roommate that reveals something about you or that will help your roommate—and us—know you better.”
+"Virtually all of Stanford's undergraduates live on campus.
+Write a note to your future roommate that reveals something about you or that will help your roommate—and us—get to know you better."

 The Stanford letter to roommate prompt has a minimum of 100 words and a maximum of 250 words.
-Other than that, there are no specific guidelines for how you should complete the question.
+Other than that, there are no specific guidelines for how you should answer the question.

-The admissions committee includes this prompt to get an idea of what you’re like with your peers, as well as how you’ll fit in with Stanford’s student body.
-This prompt is an opportunity to show a different side of you than the rest of your application.
+The admissions committee includes this prompt to get an idea of what you're like with your peers, as well as how you'll fit in with Stanford's student body.
+This prompt is an opportunity to show a different side of yourself than what you emphasize in the rest of your application.

 Asking this question gives the admissions committee a better picture of the whole you, rather than just the student who will be attending class.

-This essay question is a great opportunity to talk about unique aspects of your personality and interests that weren’t showcased on the rest of your application.
-If you have a special talent for, say, racking up quadra-kills in League of Legends, this essay is the time to share that.
+This essay question is a great opportunity to talk about unique aspects of your personality and interests that weren't showcased in the rest of your application.
+If you have a special talent for, say, sketching woodland creatures in latte art, this essay is the time to share that.